MoaidHathot/Dumpify/README.md

 # Dumpify
+**This library is under development and is not recommended in Production payloads**

-Improve productivity and debuggability by a `.Dump()` extension methods to **Console Applications**, similar to LinqPad's.
+Improve productivity and debuggability by adding `.Dump()` extension methods to **Console Applications**, similar to LinqPad's.

-One of my favorites LinqPad feature is its `.Dump()` extension methods and how customizable they are, and it was always hard to return to Visual Studio and find out this features doesn't exist there.
+One of my favorites [LinqPad](https://www.linqpad.net/) feature is its `.Dump()` extension methods and how customizable they are.
+It was always hard to return to Visual Studio or any Console Application and find out this feature doesn't exist there.

 # Features
-* Dump any object
+* Dump any object to Console
 * Support for Arrays and IEnumerables
 * Support for Custom descriptors
 * Support for max nesting levels
+* Support for circular dependencies
 * Configurable
 * Spectre.Console renderers
 * Special Handling for: